 The permanent residence in Germany often referred to as PR by expats, is a crucial bureaucratic document on your way to fully settle in Germany.
 In this guide, we will discuss its benefits, requirements, and application process.

-What Is A German Permanent Residence Permit?
+What is a German Permanent Residence Permit?

 To be eligible for a permanent residence permit in Germany, you must fulfill the following requirements and provide the following documents:

-- Minimum of 5 years residence in Germany with at least 60 months of contributions to the German pension insurance (Rentenversicherungsverlauf), unless you qualify for a fast-track as described above
+- Minimum 60 months of contributions to the German pension insurance (Rentenversicherungsverlauf) unless you qualify for a fast-track as described above

 - No criminal record (Führungszeugnis)